 Logical Unit Storage Overview

-Below are described the additional storage types supported by Fabric.
+The below descriptions relate to additional storage types supported by Fabric.

 Storage Types